SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Without being able to see each other, conversation quickly turns awkward.
 - People talk over each other each other making everything more awkward.
 - It's easy to become depressed post your debate because you're all alone (happens to me often).
-- The impressions of people aren't that
+- The impressions of people aren't that impactful.
+- Conversation between the seniors and juniors often ends after the OA/feedback.
+You have to consciously initiate further conversation.
+However offline, conversation would happen naturally on the way to the gate.
+- People either forget about the session, or join really late because there are so many things at home that can take up your time.
+Back in 2022, online sessions set for 9 pm used to start at 10 pm.

 # How to resolve Debsoc Drama